March 21, 2024

 3 Impactful Approaches to Public Health Messaging

-I’m going to share three strategies that will help you stand out – Positive Messaging, Authentic Audience Inclusion, and Counter-Marketing.
-These approaches are very different from each other, so you’ll have a new set of options for whatever challenge you face.
+Let’s discuss three strategies that will help you stand out – Positive Messaging, Authentic Audience Inclusion, and Counter-Marketing.
+With these approaches, you’ll have a versatile toolkit to tackle any challenge that comes your way.

 1. Positive Messaging